kstep/graphicsmagick/www/contribute.rst

   At the very least, registering a vote for the Gentoo bug may be helpful.
   See http://bugs.gentoo.org/show_bug.cgi?id=190372.

-* Help get GraphicsMagick 1.2.X added to the FreeBSD ports collection.
-  Currently GraphicsMagick is stuck at 1.1.X on FreeBSD since KDE and other significant software depends on it.

 * Set up an FTP mirror site for GraphicsMagick.

 * Create a language interface using SWIG <http://www.swig.org/> to